UniversityOfSaskatchewanCMPT371/term-project-2024-team-2/artifacts/id4/README.md

 On the QA side, we had more success.
 We wrapped up two smoke testing SPIKEs and decided that creating a custom test hook to log internal states during manual testing and inspecting logs was going to be the most fruitful approach.

+#### Mini-Milestones / Work Cards
+These are the cards that we committed do and that came up in the sprint.
+They were estimated using planning poker at our retro meeting.
+Actual time tracking was done through our activity log.

 |Title                                                                        |URL                                                                                   |Assignees                 |Status     |Labels                 |Linked pull requests|Estimate (hrs)                                                                      |Actual (hrs)|
 |-----------------------------------------------------------------------------|--------------------------------------------------------------------------------------|--------------------------|-----------|-----------------------|--------------------|------------------------------------------------------------------------------------|------------|
 |Implement Axis data choosing                                                 |https://github.com/UniversityOfSaskatchewanCMPT371/term-project-2024-team-2/issues/15 |qpb948                    |In Progress|ID4, Required          |https://github.com/UniversityOfSaskatchewanCMPT371/term-project-2024-team-2/pull/174|7                                                                                   |            |